Why choose Moncrieff Realty?

 Check the smoke alarms are within their service life.
 Smoke alarms require replacement every 10 years.
 The date of replacement is located on the unit.

 Replacing the batteries annually.
-Mains powered smoke alarms have back-up batteries and require changing annually.
+Mains powered smoke alarms have back-up batteries and

 Water Consumption Accounts